 How Do You Loosen Stiff Joints?

-In general, there are a few things you can do to help loosen stiff joints.
+In general, you can do a few things to help loosen stiff joints.
 First, try some gentle stretching exercises.
 You can also massage the affected area with a warm, wet cloth.
 If these methods don’t work, you may need to see a doctor or physical therapist for further treatment.

 How Do You Loosen up a Stiff Knee?

-There are a few things you can do to loosen up a stiff knee.
+You can do a few things to loosen up a stiff knee.
 Try these simple methods:

 - Take a hot bath or use a heating pad.
 The heat will help relax the muscles and ease the pain.